brycewray/eleventy_solo/src/posts/2020/08/transformed.md

 [^SVGandIcons]: All, that is, except the SVG icons which you see on each page and the `meta` images (*e.g.*, "favicons") required in each page's `head`.
 Each of the SVGs is actually inline code in the HTML, avoiding additional downloads; and all but one of the `meta` images are tiny little things, the one exception being a smaller and more compressed version of the "hands typing on a typewriter" photo from the home page.
 The latter is required for, among other things, social media posts about this site's content.

-## [Notes about Cloudinary and transformations]
+## Those transformations are real files

-If you have trouble understanding why Cloudinary counts transformations against the monthly credits, it's very simple---although, truthfully, I didn't get it until I watched several Cloudinary-produced videos and grasped exactly what's going on with each transformation.
+If you have trouble understanding why Cloudinary counts transformations against the monthly credits, it's very simple---although, truthfully, I didn't get it until I read some Cloudinary documentation and watched several Cloudinary-produced videos, after which I grasped exactly what's going on with each transformation.

 You see, each new transformation creates a *new file* that Cloudinary stores out on Amazon S3.
 So they're counting not your URL but *what* the URL creates.

 For example: if you have a file with a Cloudinary URL that ends with `f_auto,q_60,w_450/my_image.jpg`, that takes the original "my_image.jpg" file and creates a new file with these characteristics:

 - `f_auto`---The most efficient file format for each browser.
-WebP-savvy browsers get that format, JPEG 2000-savvy browsers get that one, the rest get the original format.
+WebP-savvy browsers get that format, JPEG 2000-savvy browsers get that one, and the rest get the original format.
 Incidentally, this happens despite any extension you might put on the URL; so, just because the URL says it's `something.jpg` doesn't mean your browser really *handles* it as a JPEG file; only a view in the browser's Inspector will tell you for sure.
 - `q_60`---Quality (*i.e.*, compression level) of 60%.
 - `w_450`---Width of 450 pixels.
 This capability makes it ultra-convenient to have my `respimg.js` shortcode alter this part of an image's URL programmatically, simplifying the responsive image `srcset`.

 You can put a [mind-blowing number of transformative actions into a single URL](https://cloudinary.com/documentation/image_transformation_reference).
 In fact, it's better to do it that way, rather than piecemeal; because, again, each URL creates a new file.
 Bunching them together means it can[^fileXfm] count as only *one* transformation.
-So it will behoove you, if you go with Cloudinary, to get into that habit up-front.
+So it will behoove you, if you go with Cloudinary, to get into that habit early on.

 [^fileXfm]: One exception is that automatic transformations, especially `f_auto` with its multiple-format processing, can create more than one file and, thus, count as more than one transformation.